Skip navigation

 • Following a liquid diet for one to three days before the test.

-• Drinking a strong liquid laxative and/or using an enema on the evening before your test.
+• Drinking a strong liquid laxative (a medicine used to cause a bowel movement), taking laxative pills, and/or using an enema on the evening before your test.

-The laxative or enema will help you empty your bowels.
-You should prepare to spend a lot of time in the bathroom.
-Bowel prep can be inconvenient and uncomfortable, but if the colon is not thoroughly cleaned out, your provider may not be able to get a full picture of your colon and rectum.
-Polyps and other abnormal areas may not be seen.
+The laxative or enema will cause diarrhea.
+Be prepared to stay close to a bathroom.
+Bowel prep can be inconvenient and uncomfortable, but if the colon is not thoroughly cleaned out, your provider may not be able to get a complete picture of your colon and rectum.
+They might not be able to see if you have polyps and other abnormal areas.

 For a sigmoidoscopy, before the test, you may need to: